jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.29 SmoothVectors
+#### 8.2.32 SmoothVectors

-Smooths a vector coverage of either a POLYLINE or POLYGON base ShapeType.
+This tool smooths a vector coverage of either a POLYLINE or POLYGON base ShapeType.
+The algorithm
+uses a simple moving average method for smoothing, where the size of the averaging window is specified
+by the user.
+The default filter size is 3 and can be any odd integer larger than or equal to 3.
+The
+larger the averaging window, the greater the degree of line smoothing.

 *Parameters*: